team-genjutsu/miragejs/README.md

      'https://cdnjs.cloudflare.com/ajax/libs/emojione/2.2.6/assets/png/1f4af.png'];
 ```

 ## Run your own functions and animations within select events.
-State is an object with reference to variable stores that
-retain an awesome amount of data for you to access for your functions.
+They take no input, but 'state' is accessible, see below

 ### When stream event triggers (both local and remote streams accessible)